gitlabhq/gitlabhq/doc/api/README.md

  Some resources have two similarly-named fields.
 For example, [issues](issues.md), [merge requests](merge_requests.md), and [project milestones](milestones.md).
 The fields are:

-- `id`.
-ID that is unique across all projects.
+- `id`: ID that is unique across all projects.
-- `iid`.
-Additional, internal ID that is unique in the scope of a single project.
+- `iid`: additional, internal ID that is unique in the scope of a single project.

+NOTE: **Note:**
-> The `iid` is displayed in the web UI.
+The `iid` is displayed in the web UI.

 If a resource has the `iid` field, it is often used instead of `id` to fetch the resource.